Doing Neutral Right in Home Design

 When it comes to the “hard” finishes, i.e. cabinetry, countertops, tile, flooring, etc., a neutral color palette is always a more secure investment in design longevity.
 Neutral color palettes will live through design trends with much more minimal updates needed along the way.
-When your home craves a refresh, instead replacing the hard finishes, update the soft finishes, such as light fixtures, hardware, and home decor, that’s easily to change.
+When your home craves a refresh, instead of replacing the hard finishes, update the soft finishes, such as light fixtures, hardware, and home decor, that are easy to change.

 Here is how to do neutral right in home design.

 Balance is the visual weight of your space.
 Imagine if the living room feature wall at the Country Club project was a bold color.
-While cool, it would be overwhelming in this modest size space.
-The neutral color of the grand fireplace and built-in bookcases visually balances the space from the heavy cabinetry and millwork, and showcases the decor.
+While cool, it would be overwhelming in this modest-sized space.
+The neutral color of the grand fireplace and built-in bookcases visually balances the space from the heavy cabinetry and millwork and showcases the decor.

-A dramatic La Cornue range, sweeping movement in the marble, custom cabinetry in Farrow and Ball Railings, and complementary brass hardware.
-All of these elements, while neutral in color, demand emphasis on their own and make a large impact together.
+A dramatic La Cornue range, sweeping movement in the marble, custom cabinetry in Farrow and Ball Railings, and complimentary brass hardware.
+All of these elements, while neutral in color, demand an emphasis on their own and make a large impact together.

 Like a beat in a song, rhythm in interior design holds everything together and creates continuity.
 This can be accomplished by running the same flooring throughout an entire level of a home for seamless transitions between spaces.
 Incorporating the same finishes or patterns throughout multiple spaces will also create stability.